Mosquito infestation: Rise in vector-borne diseases to be problematic during COVID-19, says HC | Law-Order

 Expressing concern over mosquito infestation in the national capital, the Delhi High Court Monday said if the situation is not controlled immediately, the rise in vector-borne diseases could lead to more problems and complexities amidst the ongoing COVID-19 pandemic.

-A bench of Justices Vipin Sanghi and Jameet Singh took suo motu cognizance of the mosquito infestation in Delhi and said that on account of the prevailing pandemic, the steps to be taken by the Delhi government and civic authorities have taken a back seat and they need to pull up their socks.
+A bench of Justices Vipin Sanghi and Jasmeet Singh took suo motu cognisance of the mosquito infestation in Delhi and said that on account of the prevailing pandemic, the steps to be taken by the Delhi government and civic authorities have taken a back seat and they need to pull up their socks.

+“We are initiating a suo motu PIL.
+The situation is very bad on mosquito infestation.
+With the onset of monsoon, looking at the pandemic, we may end up with a major problem,” the bench said.

+“If mosquito infestation is not contained urgently, with the ongoing pandemic, the rise in vector-borne diseases could lead to problems and complexities,” it said.

+The high court initiated a PIL, on its own, on the issue and listed the case for hearing on May 28 before a bench headed by the Chief Justice, as per the roster..

-Every year during and after monsoon one sees a surge in cases of chikungunya and dengue, the high court said.
+It said every year during and after monsoon, one sees a surge in cases of chikungunya and dengue.

+“All of us are seeing the mosquito problem.
+Let's be aware of it.
+If people get dengue or something and they need to be hospitalised in COVID times, it will multiply the problem very very badly,” the bench said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)